 - Inform patients about clinical trials

 The palliative care team sees patients for outpatient appointments at Moores Cancer Center in the Multispecialty Clinic (first floor).
-Please ask your UC San Diego oncologist for a referral.
-For more information, call 858-534-7079.
+Please ask your UC San Diego Health oncologist for a referral.

 Your first appointment will be scheduled for one hour and will include a meeting with a palliative care physician and other members of the team.
 We recommend you bring a list of your current medications, and consider having a family member come along to help take notes.

 Doris A. Howell Consult Service

-At UC San Diego, our palliative care service is officially named after Dr. Doris Howell, a pediatric oncologist who has devoted her life to caring for patients and and training the next generation of doctors in San Diego.
+At UC San Diego Health, our palliative care service is officially named after Dr. Doris Howell, a pediatric oncologist who has devoted her life to caring for patients and training the next generation of doctors in San Diego.
 Dr. Howell is now proud to see the service thrive, with teams serving UC San Diego hospitals and the Moores Cancer Center.